Arttuv/arttuv-website/src/markdown-pages/writings/coaching/asynchronous-work.md

 That’s why you need to plan for the asynchronicity in your communication and working.

 What this seems to be meaning is, that instead of concentrating on speeding up the cycle times, you need to make work tasks independent and detached from blockers.
 That allows people to work on them independently.
 This also means that they might be proceeding with multiple threads at the same time, switching from task to task when they get to a point they get finished or blocked.
 This sounds a bit like a flash from the past by maximising the utilisation, but then again we’ll need to remember that it’s different to work when everyone is working remotely.
 Switching context from one task to other is not as much of a problem than being blocked because others aren’t there to help you.

-### Use synchronous communication where it matters the most
-Remote work also increases feelings of loneliness and risk of burnout: Being always on burns out people, so they should be encouraged to also have time off.
-As said before, **people should not be valued on how quickly they respond to messages**.
-It's harder to detect how people are doing, so you should make effort to create a safe environment to bring up feelings of burnout.

-For example one on one meetings can be used for this, or other synchronous communication methods.

 ## Progress over perfection: Iterate
 Asynchronous workflow slows down the communication and cycle time, and concentrating on iterations is important: **progress over perfection**.
 You should iterate and share work that is  in a draft state.